saucelabs/sauce-docs/docs/api-testing/on-prem/quick-start/mocking-services.md

 id: mocking-services
 title: Creating a Mocked API
 sidebar_label: Creating a Mocked API
-description: "The Mocking tool is a great way to test and define new endpoints."
+description: 'The Mocking tool is a great way to test and define new endpoints.'
 ---

 <head>
   <meta name="robots" content="noindex" />
 </head>

->**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+> **Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
 To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 import useBaseUrl from '@docusaurus/useBaseUrl';